 The proxy checks if the submitted certificate has been previously signed by the auth server.

 If there was no key previously offered (first time login) or if the certificate has expired, the proxy denies the connection and asks the client to login interactively using a password and a 2nd factor if enabled.

 Teleport supports Google Authenticator, Authy, or another TOTP generator.
 The password + 2nd factor are submitted to a proxy via HTTPS, therefore it is critical for a secure configuration of Teleport to install a proper HTTPS certificate on a proxy.

-If the credentials are correct, the auth server generates and signs a new certificate and returns it to a client via the proxy.
+If the credentials are correct, the auth server generates and signs a new certificate and returns it to the client via the proxy.
 The client stores this key and will use it for subsequent logins.
 The key will automatically expire after 12 hours by default.
 This TTL can be configured to another value by the cluster administrator.

 3: Lookup Node

 At this step, the proxy tries to locate the requested node in a cluster.
 There are three lookup mechanisms a proxy uses to find the node's IP address: